Rapptz/discord.py/docs/migrating.rst

 The ``commands`` attribute of :class:`~ext.commands.Bot` and :class:`~ext.commands.Group` have been changed from a dictionary to a set that does not have aliases.
 To retrieve the previous dictionary behaviour, use ``all_commands`` instead.

-Command instances have gained a new property, :attr:`~ext.commands.Command.signature` to get the signature of command along with a :attr:`~.Command.usage` attribute to override the default signature.
+Command instances have gained new attributes and properties:

+1. :attr:`~ext.commands.Command.signature` to get the signature of the command.
+2. :attr:`~.Command.usage`, an attribute to override the default signature.
+3. :attr:`~.Command.root_parent` to get the root parent group of a subcommand.

+For :class:`~ext.commands.Group` and :class:`~ext.commands.Bot` the following changed:

+- Changed :attr:`~.GroupMixin.commands` to be a ``set`` without aliases.

+    - Use :attr:`~.GroupMixin.all_commands` to get the old ``dict`` with all commands.

 Check Changes
 ~~~~~~~~~~~~~~~